Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started-eclipse.md

 - subscription: use the *id* value from `az account show` in the Azure CLI 2.0.
 - client: use the *appId* value from the output taken from a service principal output.
-- key: use the *password* value from the service principal output .
+- key: use the *password* value from the service principal output.
 - tenant: use the *tenant* value from the service principal output.

 Save this file in a secure location on your system where your code can read it.
 You may use this file for future code so it's recommended to store it somewhere external to the application in this article.